betaflight/betaflight/docs/USB Flashing.md

 # USB Flashing
 Some newer boards with full USB support must be flashed in USB DFU mode.
 This is a straightforward process in Configurator versions 0.67 and newer.
 The standard flashing procedure should work successfully with the caveat of some platform specific problems as noted below.
 The "No reboot sequence" checkbox has no effect as the device will automatically be detected when already in bootloader mode (a DFU device will appear in the connect dropdown if this is the case).
 The Full chip erase checkbox operates as normal.
 The baudrate checkbox is ignored as it has no relevance to USB.

+### Charging-only cables
+If you do not seem to have any signs of life when you plug in your board, check your cable with your phone or some other usb device - some charger cables have only the power pins conected.
+These power up the board, so the leds light up, but the host computer will not react to the device.
+You need a proper cable to conect your board to the Configurator.

 ## Platform Specific: Linux
 Linux requires udev rules to allow write access to USB devices for users.
 An example shell command to acheive this on Ubuntu is shown here:
 ```